wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 When you're developing for WordPress, there are a number of APIs that you can use to interact with your site data.
 One of the most important of these is the REST API.

-This lesson will be an introduction to the WordPress REST API.
+This lesson serves as an introduction to the WordPress REST API.

 You will learn what the REST API is, as well as some key REST API concepts like routes, endpoints and global parameters, through a series of example requests you can perform in a browser.

-You will also learn about something called application passwords which can be used to authenticate REST API requests, and where to go to find out more information about the REST API.
+You will also learn where to go to find out more information about the WP REST API.

 ## What is the WordPress REST API?